AxelPasky/5.1_API_Fields_Booking/README.md

 - **MySQL** or compatible database (SQLite is NOT recommended, see note below)
 - Ensure all required PHP extensions for Laravel are enabled (e.g., PDO, Mbstring, XML, Ctype).
 If `composer install` fails, checking your enabled extensions is a good first step.
 (should be sodium extension on php.ini file.
 Raw 958 +- ;)
-- Ensure all required PHP extensions for Laravel are enabled (e.g., PDO, Mbstring, XML, Ctype).
-If `composer install` fails, checking your enabled extensions is a good first step.
-(should be sodium extension on php.ini file.
-Raw 958 +- ;)

 ### 1. Clone the Repository